AdamKyle/flare/resources/info/market-board/section-1.md

 ## Listing an Item

-Let&#39;s discuss listing an item and head over to Sell Items.
+Let's discuss listing an item and head over to Sell Items.
 See image below:

 <div class="mb-4">
     <a href="/storage/info/market-board/images/market-menu.png" class="glightbox">